Caring for your relative or friend

-Many people in the UK use alcohol, illicit or prescription drugs frequently, which means that many families include at least one person who may be experiencing problems with them.
-This isn’t just a problem for the person who is drinking or using drugs: it can seriously impact the rest of the family.
+Many families include at least one person experiencing substance problems.
+This affects not only the person who is drinking or using other drugs: it can cause huge stress for the rest of the family.
 Many families try to cope with this on their own – perhaps because they don’t know where to get help, feel ashamed, or have tried to get help before but had poor experiences.

-If you’re part of a family that’s caring for someone with a substance problem whose health is poor, this website is for you.
+If you’re in a family that is caring for someone who uses substances and whose health is poor, this website is for you.

 We want you to know that:

-- You are not alone and there is no shame in caring for someone with a substance problem.
+- You are not alone and there is no shame in caring for someone who uses substances.

-- If you don’t get the right help on your first attempt, please keep trying other options.
+5. If you don’t get the right help in your first attempt, please keep trying other options.

 Videos & Podcasts

-These podcasts have been created for people who are caring for others who use alcohol or other drugs (or have done so in the past) and have advancing ill health.
-They acknowledge the challenges of caring and also provide some insights into what others in that situation have learnt.
+These podcasts acknowledge the challenges of caring and also provide some insights into what others in that situation have learnt.